 REACH is a European Union regulation concerning the Registration, Evaluation, Authorisation and restriction of Chemicals.
 It came into force in 2007 and replaced a number of European Directives and Regulations with a single system.
 Lead and lead compounds are subject to the provisions of REACH and the Lead REACH Consortium (Pb REACH Consortium) was established to help companies meet their obligations under this Regulation.

-The Pb Reach Consortium is a voluntary initiative managed by the International Lead Association (ILA) in partnership with the European Lead Oxide Association and European Lead Stabiliser Association.
-It represents a membership of more than 90 legal entities involved in the mining, smelting, refining and recycling of lead, as well as manufacturers of lead compounds and producers of lead-based automotive and industrial batteries.
+The Pb Reach Consortium is a voluntary initiative managed by the International Lead Association (ILA), originally set up in partnership with the European Lead Oxide Association and European Lead Stabiliser Association.
+The Consortium represents a membership of more than 90 legal entities involved in the mining, smelting, refining and recycling of lead, as well as manufacturers of lead compounds and producers of lead-based automotive and industrial batteries.

 As Secretariat to the Lead REACH Consortium, ILA is acting on behalf of the Lead Registrants for lead and several lead substances for the purposes of REACH.